Appearance

 imported into your project, set your active environment to 'offline' in the environment configs editor ('Metaplay/Environment Configs'), and hit play.
 This will run the minimalistic Hello World

-game logic in "offline server" -mode.
+game logic in "offline server" mode.

 Assets/